rtaydev/my-bookings/README.md

 ### Implementation Choices

 - Chose `redux-persist` for its ease of integration with Redux and its ability to persist the store across sessions.
+This ensures that the app's state is saved and restored seamlessly, providing a consistent user experience.
 - Used `react-native-qrcode-svg` for its simplicity and effectiveness in generating QR codes within a React Native environment.
+This library was chosen for its ease of use and compatibility with the existing codebase.

 ### How to Run